ogniskogracza/obs-cursor-overlay/README.md

 4. In order to add it to your OBS Studio follow the below instructions:
   - `README[ENG]` or/and YouTube video: `https://youtu.be/FqBYmjNP8xw`

-Note: YouTube videos do not cover Python installation on your device so you might need to refer to the README for this part.
+Note: YouTube videos do not cover Python installation on your device so you might need to refer to the README[ENG] for this part.

 -----------------------------------------------------------------------------------------------------------------------------------------------------